 You’re free to onboard employees using a process that works best for your business.
 If you’re not sure where to start, we recommend reviewing the Madagascar employment compliance laws outlined in an employment contract during your new hire’s first day.
 You should also provide job training and opportunities to build a positive team atmosphere among all new employees.

-Benefits of Madagascar Hiring Outsourcing
+Benefits of Hiring Outsourcing in Madagascar

 Companies cannot hire employees in Madagascar until they incorporate in the country.
 However, it can take a few months to set up a subsidiary, leading the employees you want to hire to look for new positions.
 Globalization Partners can help you get the employees you need through Madagascar hiring outsourcing.
 We can onboard your preferred candidates using our existing subsidiary and even source new talent for you using our recruitment services.
 You won’t have to incorporate, and you’ll have peace of mind knowing that Globalization Partners is building a team you can trust.